Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-dds_mixer_lut.rst

 --------------------------------

 In the basic configuration, phase offset and phase increment are input to the DDS graph as constructor arguments.
 As such they are set at power-on and remain constant for all time.
 The template parameter ``TP_USE_PHASE_OFFSET`` allows for phase offset to be modified at runtime.
 Set this parameter to 1 to allow run-time changes to phase offset.
 The template parameter ``TP_PHASE_OFFSET_API`` selects the form of port for this update.
 When set to 0 the graph will expose an RTP port.
 This is asynchronous, which means that it is not necessary to supply a new value for phase offset on each iteration of the kernels(s).
-When set to 1 the graph will expose an iobuffer port.
-Iobuffers have a minimum size of 32 bytes, but the phase offset is described in the first 4 bytes as a uint32 just as for an RTP.
-Since the iobuffer port is blocking, a new value for phase offset must be supplied for each iteration of the kernel(s).
+When set to 1 the graph will expose an IO-buffer port.
+IO-buffers have a minimum size of 32 bytes, but the phase offset is described in the first 4 bytes as a uint32 just as for an RTP.
+Since the IO-buffer port is blocking, a new value for phase offset must be supplied for each iteration of the kernel(s).
 Phase increment can be configured for run-time update.
 To do this, set ``TP_USE_PHASE_INC_RELOAD`` to 1.
 This will result in the exposure of an RTP port for phase increment in the form of a uint32.
 This port is asynchronous, so a new value of phase increment need not be supplied for every iteration of the kernel(s).
 Note that the value supplied is used to calculate lookup tables necessary for the parallel operation.
-The function to do this takes approx 128 cycles on AIE, which has built-in sincos lookup, versus approx 220 cycle on AIE-ML.
+The function to do this takes approximately 128 cycles on AIE, which has built-in sincos lookup, versus approximately 220 cycles on AIE-ML.
 Therefore, with each RTP requiring so many cycles, frequent RTP updates will have a marked effect on performance.

 Implementation Notes
 ====================

-In a conventional DDS (sometimes known as an Numerically Controlled Oscillator), a phase increment value is added to a phase accumulator on each cycle.
+In a conventional DDS (sometimes known as a Numerically Controlled Oscillator), a phase increment value is added to a phase accumulator on each cycle.
 The value of the phase accumulator is effectively the phase part of a unit vector in polar form.
 This unit vector is then converted to cartesian form by the lookup of sin and cos values from a table of precomputed values.
 These cartesian values are then output.

 It should be noted that, in the dds_mixer_lut the sin/cos values are not scaled to the full range of the bit-width to avoid saturation effects that arise due to 2s complement representation of numbers.
 The maximum positive value representable by an n-bit 2s complement number is 1 less than the magnitude of the largest negative value.
 So, the sin/cos values are scaled by the magnitude of the maximum positive value only.
 So, for cint16 type, +1 scales to +32767 and -1 scales to -32767.
 Also, following the runtime multiplication of the looked-up cartesian value for a cycle by the precomputed vector, scaling down and rounding will lead to other small reductions in the maximum magnitude of the waveform produced.